ossobv/k8s.osso.ninja/README.rst

     kubectl_demo get pods

 #.
-When the pod is running (1/1), browse to NAMESPACE.osso.ninja to view
+When the pod is running (1/1), browse to
-   the Nginx webpage.
+   https://NAMESPACE.osso.ninja/ to view the Nginx webpage.

 #.
 View the logs with::